ugorji/go-common/errorutil/README.md

 In general, idiomatic error handling in go follows the following principles:

   - Panic for exceptional conditions.
 These include:
-    Unexpected/invalid input parameters
+    Unexpected/invalid input parameters,
     ...
-  - Return errors for expected conditions e.g. file may not exist network may be down
+  - Return errors for expected conditions e.g. file may not exist, network may be down

 To be explicit, do not return errors for invalid inputs.
 Instead, check the